10 Ways Advertisers Lose Money with Google Ads Campaigns

 - Not Targeting Your Prospects Using Email Addresses.
 A website best practice is to collect the name and email address of those who visit your website; with their permission of course.
 You might not know that you can create a custom audience on Google to market to based on email addresses.
 Google will seek to match the uploaded emails with Google users to target them with your ads.
 This way you can show specific ads to those on your email list or customer list.

 - Not Using Campaign Level Tracking.
-If you have multiple campaigns in your AdWords account (and you should), you should have tracking setup so you know which calls, leads, and sales come from each campaign.
+If you have multiple campaigns in your Google Ads account (and you should), you should have tracking setup so you know which calls, leads, and sales come from each campaign.
 Without this in place, you will not know which campaign is most profitable.

 Paid search can be profitable if done properly, but it can certainly drain your marketing dollars if it is not set up properly and therefore not producing a positive return on your marketing dollars.

-If you have questions about your campaign or need help, contact us to discuss having us do an analysis of your AdWords account to see if we can identify areas that can be improved.
+If you have questions about your campaign or need help, contact us to discuss having us do an analysis of your Google Ads account to see if we can identify areas that can be improved.